LeetLLM

 After enough tool calls, the conversation history exceeds the model's context window.
 The agent either crashes or starts losing the original instructions.

-The fix: Summarize or truncate tool results before adding them to context.
-The following function simply cuts off long strings to avoid exceeding the maximum token limit:
+Summarize or truncate tool results before adding them to context.
+The following function simply cuts off long strings to avoid exceeding the maximum token limit.
+It takes the raw text output from a tool and ensures it stays below a specified character threshold, returning a safer, shortened string.

 python